svlad-90/DLT-Message-Analyzer/md/troubleshooting/troubleshooting.md

 ----

-#### 2. You have compiled newer version of the dlt-viewer, which has settings incompatible with an older version.
+#### 2. You have compiled a newer version of the dlt-viewer, which has a settings format incompatible with the previously used version.

-The are possible measures of avoidance for this issue.
+There are possible measures of avoidance for this issue.

 On Windows:
 - Close dlt-viewer.